debops/debops/docs/ansible/roles/debops.rsyslog/unprivileged-tls.rst

 should be owned by the ``syslog`` group.
 This should ensure that the ``rsyslog`` daemon in the unprivileged mode, running as ``syslog`` user, should have access to them.
-The certificates should be signed by existing debops.pki_ Certificate Authority, so they should be trusted by all hosts in the cluster.
+The certificates should be signed by existing :ref:`debops.pki` Certificate Authority, so they should be trusted by all hosts in the cluster.

 When the new PKI realm is ready, you can tell ``debops.rsyslog`` role to use it: